teresaheidt/Readme/README.md

   T's dynamic readme file.

   # Application:
-  This is a dynamic readme generated on the console
+  This is an application that runs in the command line.

   # Table of Contents:
   * [Project name](https://github.com/teresaheidt/readme-Title-project-name)